 Enjoy live music, food and other entertainment until the fireworks show begins at around 9:30pm.
 The cost is $5 per person and parking is free.

 This year's parade starts at 11am on Tuesday, July 4.
 It is followed by lunch and games on the Ross Common.
+The festival includes children's games, face painting, live music, and more.
+The festivities after the parade last from 12pm to 2pm.

 Tickets are $20 for adults, $15 for seniors (65 and older), $15 children (4 to 12), and free for children under 4.
 There are also five-day fair passes available for $80, $60, and $45, respectively.